Skip to main content

 Why Choose All Well for Media Wall Installation in Balham?

 Balham media wall projects are mostly in Victorian terraces around Bedford Hill, Hyde Farm (the conservation area), Nightingale Lane, and the streets towards Tooting Bec Common.
 The demographic is professional families with young children, and the media wall typically anchors a kept-separate front sitting room (used as the formal/grown-up TV room) rather than a knocked-through reception.
-We see strong design-consciousness here — Farrow & Ball palettes, oak floors, original cornicing maintained — similar to Clapham.
-Most projects are £4,500-£6,000 with slatted oak or marble-effect cladding and integrated joinery.
+We see strong design-consciousness here, Farrow & Ball palettes, oak floors, original cornicing maintained, similar to Clapham.
+Most projects use slatted oak or marble-effect cladding and integrated joinery.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.